R-Squared-Project/R-Squared-portal/app/help/en/voting.md

 Who exactly is allowed to *produce* a block at which time instant is defined by a consensus mechanism called *Delegated Proof of Stake*.
-In essence, you, the token holders of RevPop can cast a vote for your preferred block producers on the blockchain.
+In essence, you, the token holders of R-Squared can cast a vote for your preferred block producers on the blockchain.
 Those *witnesses* with the most votes are allowed to produce blocks.

 ## Committee

-The committee is a set of entities that are approved by the token holders and set policy for the RevPop blockchain including:
+The committee is a set of entities that are approved by the token holders and set policy for the R-Squared blockchain including:

 * Transaction and trading fees
 * Blockchain parameters, such as block size, block interval